AaltoSciComp/blog/content/2023/large-course-registration.rst

 How we do large course registration
 ===================================

-It's recently been asked how we do registration for large courses, so this explains it.
+It's recently been asked how we (Aalto Scientific Computing) do registration for large courses, so this explains it.
 This is in particular about our large MOOC-like livestreamed courses, where we accept registrations from anywhere in the world.
+This isn't quite what `CodeRefinery <https://coderefinery.org/>`__ does, but there are some similarities (CodeRefinery is more ambitious).

+There is a basic trade-off of "many people registering, high no-show rate, low interaction" and "low no-show rate, but fewer people registering, users very motivated".
+It would be nice to not have to choose between these two options... let's get back to this.

 Basic registration
 ------------------